 - Maximising the Child Development Account

 A regular savings account only offers a meagre interest of 0.05% p.a.
 If you’re looking for a good place to park your extra funds and/or your children’s angbao monies, consider leveraging on the risk-free interest offered by the CPF Ordinary Account (OA), Special Account (SA) and MediSave Account (MA).

 For CPF members below the age of 55, the interest rates for the various CPF accounts hold, (fingers crossed the Government doesn’t revise interest rates downwards):

 - MA: 4% p.a.

 That’s not all.
 You’ll be happy to learn that the Government pays extra interest to enhance the retirement savings of Singaporeans.
 In particular, you can expect a 1% extra interest to be paid out on the first S$60,000 of combined balances (capped at S$20,000 for the OA).
 The extra interest earned will go into the SA.

-Just be aware that parents who contribute to their children’s CPF can’t claim tax relief for such top-ups.
+Just be aware that parents who contribute to their children’s CPF can’t claim tax relief for such top-ups, unless you contribute to their MediSave accounts.
 The funds inside are, of course, illiquid.

 #2 Compound interest can make your children millionaires